jeanbourgain8/jeanbourgain8.github.io/output/posts/Blogsite/2023-03-03-10:15:45/index.md

 I have observed that ISI-Delhi provides an opportunity though not recommended yet it is open to consider a possibility for one to pursue their PhD remotely (not as a full-time).
 In my enquiry, I have come to know that there are people who are pursuing/have pursued research part-time (Ex: Leena Kumar etc.).
 Now, this option has come to me as a blessing.
 I do not have to wait/delay my plan of pursuing research further for 5-7 years more.
 Sir, In 2019(mid) after spending some time on resolving the dilemma of my interest between Theory & Applied aspects of Machine Learning, I have realised that my inclincation was more towards Theory.
 Since then, starting with theoretical aspects of machine learning I've been exploring (briefly) theory in different areas within the computer science (Algorithmic Game Theory, Approximation Algos, Graph Theory & Combinatorics etc.) and also been looking at the directions of works by theorists like Prof. Prahlad Harsha & others at TIFR etc., Prof. Siddharth Barman (Fair Division) & groups at Google & Microsoft Research in India, U.Penn (Sampath Kannan), UIUC (Jugal Garg, Ruta Mehta etc. - strong working group in Game Theory), Princeton (Matt Weinberg etc.) and other groups at MIT, Stanford etc.

 Only recently, after re-aligning my interests with Economics as primary focus from Theoretical CS, **I have found ISI-Delhi with You & Prof. Arunava Sen as crown jewels to my world**.
-Adding to this, "<a><strong>the possibility of pursuing research remotely</strong></a>" has only made the feeling even more concrete.
+Adding to this, "<ins><strong>the possibility of pursuing research remotely</strong></ins>" has only made the feeling even more concrete.
 In this regard, from Oct'22 I have started to pickup the basics of the subjects with the help of M.A.
 Economics course at IGNOU.
 I felt that it was the best option, simultaneously I could also earn a degree.
 Also, in my wildest dreams if anything goes wrong with the UPSC-CSE, I can appear for Indian Economic Services (M.A.
 Economics Compulsory) as a backup with the help of it.

 ## Now, What is the Problem ?